lsst-sitcom/sitcomtn-025/index.rst

 One caveat is that they can only be used where they are deployed.
 Should they wish to be used at the RSP for instance, they will need to be deployed there as well (and obviously any SAL commands will not work).

+Bokeh Plotting Applications
+''''''''''''''''''''''''''''

+- Implementation of on-the-fly architecture requires Bokeh to be installed in all dev+RSP environments

+   - Draft how to turn a notebook-based Bokeh "plot" into an app (see `Simon's draft <https://gist.github.com/SimonKrughoff/cc02f873a2a1518161d3f3a1839be4a5>`_)
+   - Draft how to embed said App into LOVE
+   - Proof-of-concept of "press a button in the Camera Visualiation Tool" and get information from the callback in a Bokeh App

+Papermill executed notebooks
+'''''''''''''''''''''''''''''

+- Suggested implementation for creating on-the-fly reports and re-runable notebooks that will store the parameters
+- These will be published to the LFA

 - TO DO
   - Work flow which includes an "easy" example of how to derive/calculate a property, then create+deploy and App, then send an alert to an observer